shashank-bairy/stocks_book/README.md

 Updated data is fetched everyday at 18:00.

-It is currently deployed on Azure platform usign Azure App Service and Azure Cache for Redis.
+It is currently deployed on Azure platform using Azure App Service and Azure Cache for Redis.

 Website: https://stocksbook.azurewebsites.net/